different-ai/irs-agent/README.md

 ## current capabilities

-- [x] Wathces every single transaction you make and stores it in local db
+- [x] Watches every single transaction you make and stores it in local db
+- [ ] Local-first
 - [ ] Actually does your taxes